 City | Estimated Cost of Living (Monthly in Euros) |

-The table above shows there is quite a range in terms of the cost of living across Poland.
-Warsaw is clearly the most expensive place in the country but it’s not vastly pricier than other major cities such as Gdansk, Krakow, Wroclaw or Poznan.
+The table above shows there is quite a range in terms of the cost of living across the major cities in Poland.
+Warsaw is clearly the most expensive place in the country but it’s not vastly pricier than other major cities such as Gdansk, Krakow and Wroclaw.
 All of those still work much more affordable than even the cheapest places to live in Belgium for example.

-Also note that the currency in Poland is the Zloty and not the Euro.
-At the time of writing (December 2020), one Euro is worth 4.45 Zloty.
+Also remember that the currency in Poland is the Zloty and not the Euro.
+At the time of writing (October 2023), one Euro is worth 4.43 Zloty.

 Dear sirs interested in settling in maybe Rzeszow or Radom all advice ‘re renting from this autumn is most appreciated